MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

 Each message to be internationalized is referenced by a key, which can be used in the application code instead of using the message directly.

-Messages must be defined in `PO files <https://www.gnu.org/software/gettext/manual/gettext.html#PO-Files>`_ in the MicroEJ Classpath of the application.
+Messages must be defined in `PO files <https://www.gnu.org/software/gettext/manual/gettext.html#PO-Files>`_, located in the MicroEJ Classpath of the application (for example in the ``src/main/resources`` folder).
 Here is an example:

 ::